airvox/feeling-responsive/_posts/design/2014-10-09-header-image-color.md

 ## Front Matter Code

-{% include alert alert="WARNING: To make this work the value of `background-color` must be inbetween quotes." %}
+{% include alert.html alert="WARNING: To make this work the value of `background-color` must be inbetween quotes." %}

 ~~~
 header: